Fabulously-Optimized/fabulously-optimized/README.md

   * Selecting multiple languages is useful for users who know several, and for languages with variants (like Spanish), to ensure mods are translated as much as possible
   * Items have the original names on their tooltips for command usage purposes
 * Game controllers are supported
+* Local worlds can optionally be played with friends through the Internet (see disclaimers below)
 * [Several launchers are supported](#downloads)
 * [The purpose and settings for each included mod are displayed in the mod menu](https://wiki.download.fo/readme/changed-options#resource-packs)
 * Splash screen is black, similar to Bedrock Edition